siriusctrl/COMP90024-CCC-notes/README.md

             - I/O demanding applications
                 - You hopefully never experienced this, but early NeCTAR RC had performance issues!
         - The multi-faceted challenges of ”life beyond the organisational firewall”?

-- What do we mean by security anyway?
-    - Secure from whom?
-        - From sys-admin?
-        - From rogue employee?

-- Secure against what?
-    - Security is never black and white but is a grey landscape where the context determines the accuracy of how secure a system is
-        - e.g. secure as given by a set of security requirements
-- Note that security technology ≠ secure system
-    - Ultra secure system using 2048+ bit encryption technology, packet filtering firewalls, …
-        - on laptop in unlocked room
-        - on PC with password on “post-it” on screen/desk
-        - the challenge of peta/exa-scale computers and possibility for brute force cracking

-- Technical Challenges of Security
+3. Technical Challenges of Security
     - All are important but some applications/domains have more emphasis on concepts than others
         - Key is to make all of this simple/transparent to users!
     - <img src="./docs/25.jpg" width="60%" height="50%" />
     - Single sign-on
+        - What is it?
+            - Login once, but can access many more resources that potentially provided by other providers
+            - When you login The university of Melbourne Cloud, you could also access the amazon cloud
         - **The Grid model (and Shib model!) needed**
         - **Currently not solved for Cloud-based IaaS**
         - Onus (责任) is on non-Cloud developers to define/support this
     - Auditing
+        - What is it?
-        - logging, intrusion detection, auditing of security in external computer facilities
+            - logging, intrusion detection, auditing of security in external computer facilities.
+Logging the actions by each user
+                - When bad thing happen, we have the record
         - **well established in theory and practice and for local systems**
             - Less mature in Cloud environments (beyond the firewall!)
         - Tools to support generation of diagnostic trails
             - Across federations of Clouds?
             - Log/keep all information?
             - For how long?
+        - Problem
+            - The record are distributed most of time
+        - Solution
+            - Use block-chain ledger to provide confidentiality of the log
     - Deletion (and encryption!!!)
         - **Data deletion with no direct hard disk** (might cost a lot of money to delete it)
             - Many tools and utilities don’t work!
         - Scale of data
             - Securely deleting a few Mb easy enough
-            - Try to delete a few Tb+?
     - Liability
-        - notice risk when put data here
+        - Using contract to state the risk when put data here
     - Licensing
         - Challenges with the Cloud delivery model (Where can jobs realistically run)
         - Many license models